-I probably get asked over 20 times per day which dating site I recommend: Match.com or eHarmony?
-The answer is not so straightforward, but if I had to pick between one of them I’d go for Match.com for 3 very good reasons.
+I probably get asked 10 times per day which dating site I recommend: Match.com or eHarmony?
+The answer is not so straightforward, but if I had to pick between one of them I’d go for Match.com for three very good reasons.

 Would you like to know what these reasons are?
-If you would then please do read on…
+If so then please read do on.

 If not, then the following big green buttons will take you straight over to Match.com where you can start a free trial (no credit card needed).
 Just complete the registration form and you’ll be ready to start your online dating adventure!

-I personally know many more people who have met their partners on Match.com than on eHarmony.
+I personally know a lot more people who have met their partners on Match.com than on eHarmony.
 My brother met his wife on Match.com and also a best friend met her husband on Match.com too.
-I’ve also been contacted on this site by far more people who have had success on Match than eHarmony.
-That’s not to say that eHarmony does not work, it just seems to be more people are having success with Match at the moment.
+I’ve also been contacted on this site by a lot more people who have had success on Match than eHarmony.
+That’s not to say that eHarmony does not work, it just seems to be more people are having success with Match right now.

 Membership Prices: Match.com vs eHarmony

 As I’ve just mentioned above, eHarmony is only slightly cheaper when you signup for 12 months.
 And as you’ll see below, eHarmony is significantly more expensive than Match.com for both the 6 month and the 3 months membership packages.